-A Minnesota community and technical college, Ridgewater offers more than 100 educational programs in transfer education, transfer options, and technical.
-In fact, some of our programs are unique in not only Minnesota but also the nation.
-With campuses in Willmar and Hutchinson, Ridgewater serves more than 5,500 students.
+A Minnesota community and technical college, Ridgewater offers more than 100 educational programs in liberal arts/general education, transfer education, transfer options, and technical.
+Some of our programs are unique in not only Minnesota but also the nation.
+Technical programs range from cosmetology, veterinary technician, automotive trades, welding, electrician, photography, education, massage therapy, peace officer, legal & emergency services and many more.
+With campuses in Willmar and Hutchinson, Ridgewater serves more than 3,500 students.
+We offer degrees in the following way: Associate of Arts, Associate of Science, The Associate of Applied Science, Diploma's and Certificates.